DeeMcCart/CI_PP2_HumbleNumble/README.md

 ### UX Design Scope User Requirements and Expectations
 (To be revisited...)
 /The basic requirement for users is to have access to a 'fair' game where they have a possibility of reaching the goal.

-* The target audience needs to complete a process/set of tasks
-* They have a checklist which contains many activities, there are many things that can go wrong (or right)
-* The game helps them to complete their real-life tasks by warning them of potential pitfalls and alerting them to opportunities
 * The game is a fun way of applying simple mathematical principles

 ### UX Design Scope - Data
 A set of equations are pre-loaded which are consistent with game rules (e.g. operator numbers not > 20, calculations return an integer value)
-Currently HumBle Numble will randomly select one of these equations for eachh game.
+Currently Humble Numble will randomly select one of these equations for each game.

 ## User Goals/ User Stories
 ----------------

 ### Site owner Goals
-* SO_01 As site owner I want to provide a fun, satisfying game which is visually engaging
+* SO_01 As site owner I want to provide a fun, satisfying game which is visually engaging and highly interactive
-* SO_02 As site owner I want to closely emulate the Wordle design and user interface
+* SO_02 As site owner I want to closely emulate the Wordle design and user interface (to assist in user learning and ease of adoption for a large pre-existing user base)
 * SO_03 As site owner I want to include a mathematical learning experience into this game
-* SO_04 As site owner I want to provide straightforward, intuitive website navigation
+* SO_04 As site owner I want to provide straightforward, intuitive, consistent website navigation
-* SO_05 As site owner I want to provide a responsive and accessible website
+* SO_05 As site owner I want to provide a website, which meets current industry standards (html, css, javascript, responsive, accessibility, performance).
-* SO_06
+* SO_06 As site owner I want to provide an opportunity for the user to provide feedback, including reporting issues, or suggesting improvements to the Humble Numble site
+* SO-07 As site owner I want to notify the user that their feedback has been received

 ### First-time User Goals
-* FTU_01 As a first time user I am curious about what this does, and may just want to quickly play a game
+* FTU_01 As a first time user I am curious about what this site does, and may just want to quickly play a game
-* FTU_02 As a first time user I would like to be able to navigate the site and quickly learn its functionality
+* FTU_02 As a first time user I would like to be able to easily navigate the site and quickly learn its functionality
 * FTU_03 As a first time user I would like to easily understand game rules
 * FTU_04 As a first-time user I expect links and functions that work as expected
 * FTU_05 I might be curious about the 'applied' options (think about what to call these) and wish to explore these